tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ### Phased Rollouts

-A common use case for code blocks are phased rollouts.
+A common use case for Code Blocks are phased rollouts.
 Phased rollouts allow you to release a feature to a subset of users, which will help you mitigate the risk of crashes and help you understand how users will react to your new feature prior to rolling out a new feature to all users.
 To learn more about to implement a phased rollout using Optimizely, you can refer to the article in Optiverse [here](https://help.optimizely.com/hc/en-us/articles/206101447-Phased-rollouts-for-your-iOS-or-Android-App).

 ## Custom Targeting